Supabase MCP server

 Feature Groups

-Enable specific tool groups with the --features flag:
+Customize which tool groups are available using the --features flag:

 npx -y @supabase/mcp-server-supabase@latest --features=database,docs